habeebsl/ai-translator/userGuide.md

 # User Guide
+This web-based prototype enables real-time, multilingual translation between patients and healthcare providers.
+It convert spoken input into text, provide a live transcript, and offer a translated version with audio playback.

 ## Main Features
 - **Speak Button**: Click the **Mic** button to enable real-time audio transcription.
 Click again to turn it off.